smislam/aws-bedrock-tf/README.md

 ## What does it build?
 * Creates an AWS Lambda function that interacts with Amazon Bedrock
-* Applies Amazon Bedrock Guardrails to follow ethical and safe rule to sanitize and block undesired requests and responses
+* Applies Amazon Bedrock Guardrails to follow Responsible AI (ethical and safe) rules to sanitize and block undesired requests and responses
 * Uses Anthropic's Claude 3.5 Sonnet model for chat
 * Creates an AWS API Gateway endpoint to expose the API